-THAT the draft Public Interest Disclosure Policy be approved in principle and the formal public engagement in the review of the draft policy be initiated.
+THAT the draft Public Interest Disclosure Policy be reviewed and revised as necessary considering input from the public engagement process and forwarded to the December Board Meeting for consideration of approval.

 A draft policy has been developed to consider the Public Interest Disclosure Act, restructured from the original Whistle Blower policy.
 The draft documents were developed considering the draft templates provided by the BCSTA to support school districts.